Copyright 2025-2026 Thousand Brains Project

 morphological_features: ?

-invalid_signals: True if the surface normal or principal curvature
+valid_signals: True if the surface normal and principal curvature

 """